 The QinetiQ Group plc Employee Benefit Trust (the Trust) holds shares in connection with QinetiQ's employee share schemes, excluding the Share Incentive Plan.
-As at 31 March 2024, the Trust held 869,661 ordinary shares of 1p each (the Trust Shares).
+As at 31 March 2025, the Trust held 1,711,349 ordinary shares of 1p each (the Trust Shares).
 The Trustees of the Trust have agreed to waive their entitlement to dividends payable on the Trust Shares.
-The Trust holds further ordinary shares in respect of deferred shares held on behalf of participants in the company's Deferred Annual Bonus Plan.
-Dividends received by the Trust in respect of the deferred shares are paid direct to the Plan participants on receipt and are not retained in the Trust.